WokLibCodeClub/breakout/step07-ideas_for_improvement/README.md

         # Ask user whether to play again
         screen.draw.text('Play again (y) or (n)?', (30, HEIGHT - 30))
 ```
-   This will be ignored if gameover is False (game in progress) but if the game has stopped this will cause the text "Play again (y) or (n)?" to be written on the screen at the bottom left corner.
+   This will be ignored if gameover is False (game in progress) but if the game has stopped (won or lost) this will cause the text "Play again (y) or (n)?" to be written on the screen at the bottom left corner.
    The text will stay there until gameover is reset to False.

-4. Make the code for creating the blocks into a function
+4. Make all the code for creating the blocks into a function

    Before we start the game we need to create and draw the blocks.
 If we lose or win and want to play again we need to draw all the blocks again.
 To avoid writing exactly the same code twice we will turn this code into a function, then whenever we want to redraw the blocks we simply call the function.

+   Above the line `for block_row in range(4):`

+   `def makeblocks():`

+   then select all the lines down to and including the line `blocks.append(block)`, then press the TAB key.
+This should indent all this code which will make it part of the function.

+   When we run this function we should start again with an empty blocks list, so copy the code `blocks = []` and paste this as the first line of function makeblocks().

+   However, we now have a global variable called **blocks** which was created outside any function, and another variable called **blocks** created inside the function.
+To avoid confusion we need to ensure that we use the global variable inside the function, so as the very first line of the function add the code `global blocks`.

+   We now need to call this function before the game starts for the first time.
+At the bottom of the code, after all the functions, and not indented at all, add the code

+   `makeblocks()`

+   This will create the list of blocks ready for the game to start.

+5.

 #### 3. Let the bat give the ball some spin